jkovzels/socksonly/README.md

 # Getting started ... again

 You probably was very busy last few monthes and forgot everything.
-Here are soe tips to get you started.
+Here are some tips to get you started.

 I hope you commited everithing the last time you toched things.

-## Updating packaged
+## Updating packages

 run `npm outdated` to see that is outdated.